-How did insects get so big, and if they were big once, why are they so much smaller now?
+How did insects get so big in the carboniferous period, and if they were big once, why are they so much smaller now?

 It wasn’t just the insects that grew large way back then, the first large plants flourished in this same time period.
 Some ferns grew to be 20 m (65 ft) or more in height, and the diameters of trunks were increased.
 While not as big as today’s largest plants, the change was significant, as plants before this period did not exceed 3 to 5 ft in height.There was plentiful carbon dioxide in the atmosphere and the environment was warm all year round.
 This allowed lots of photosynthesis and lots of growth.

 Nice picture to give scale, but humans and the